 -

-Then, take it from the oven and let it cool down at room temperature completely (photo 4).
+Then, take it from the oven and let it cool down to room temperature completely (photo 4).
 Finally, serve the cottage cheesecake sliced in a baking dish.

 Notes